 How do I get added to the AULCC Agenda?

-After your application is processed, you will receive an email invitation with the link and instructions for attending your AULCC meeting date.
+After the fees are paid and your application is processed, you will receive an email invitation with the link and instructions for attending your AULCC meeting date.
 AULCC attendees receive the following information specific to their proposed project area:

 - Existing utilities